zonal Zonal Analysis

 Floating Point

-Single precision floating point number
+Single precision floating point number.

 Integer

+32-bit integer.
 The integer option is a better choice for accuracy where high counts are expected.

 Zonal Analysis UDF

 user-defined units | This UDF defines the local value that will be reduced as part of the zonal analysis reduction.
 When the Component Type is Single Value, the UDF must define one floating-point output variable named value.
-When the component Type is Array, the UDF must define both an output integer variable named bin and an output floating-point variable named value.
+When the Component Type is Array, the UDF must define both an output integer variable named bin and an output floating-point variable named value.
 The bin variable defines which element of the array to populate with the data defined by the output value.

 This feature is useful for defining local histograms.
 The units on the output variable depend on the UDF expression.
 The bin variable is unitless.
 This can be either a voxel-based or a particle-based local UDF, depending on the Data Source.

-Download Sample File: Static Body Variable
+Download Sample File: Zonal Analysis